RohitashwaChaks/dp100/README.md

 This repository contains the code for the ***DP-100: Designing and Implementing a Data Science Solution on Azure*** examination offered by Microsoft for its
 [Microsoft Certified: Azure Data Scientist Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-data-scientist/) Role.

 The code in this repository is not my own.
-These notebooks have been forked and modified from MSLearn's [Azure Machine Learning Exercises](https://microsoftlearning.github.io/mslearn-dp100/) which is the official set of notebooks reffered to through out their [course material.](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100)
+These notebooks have been forked and modified from MSLearn's [Azure Machine Learning Exercises](https://microsoftlearning.github.io/mslearn-dp100/) which is the official set of notebooks reffered to throughout their [course material.](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100)

 ### Conda Environment Requirements